Join a tradition at Albion of more than 130 years.

 Albion College Panhellenic Council

-Five of the six sororities on campus are members of the National Panhellenic Conference.
-The sixth is a member of the National Pan-Hellenic Council.
-All six chapters make up Albion College’s Panhellenic Council, which governs and coordinates the activities of the sorority chapters on campus
+Five of the seven sororities on campus are members of the National Panhellenic Conference.
+Alpha Kappa Alpha Sorority, Inc. is a member of the National Pan-Hellenic Council and Hermandad de Sigma Iota Alpha, Inc. is a member of The National Association of Latino Fraternal Organizations, Inc. All seven chapters make up Albion College’s Panhellenic Council, which governs and coordinates the activities of the sorority chapters on campus

-For more information on these councils please contact the Assistant Director for Greek Life and Student Organizations or email email@example.com.
+For more information on these councils please email email@example.com

 Order of Omega is a national leadership honorary for sorority and fraternity members who have made significant contributions to the Greek community, to Albion College, and to the greater Albion community.
 Its mission is to unite leaders within the Greek system for a common good.
 Order of Omega promotes continuing leadership and responsibility for those Greeks involved.